Go to the Subjects section

 Seminars, conferences and events:

-Conferences In addition to the annual student research conference, Anthropology regularly hosts larger subject related conferences or workshops.
+In addition to the annual student research conference, Anthropology regularly hosts larger subject related conferences or workshops.
 In 2016 we hosted the Royal Anthropological Institute’s Annual Student Research Conference, and in 2017 we have hosted the 10th Biennial Conference of the Association for Anthropology, Gerontology and the Life Course (AAGE).
 Brookes is also a co-organizer of the 2018 Association of Social Anthropology Conference, the UK’s largest meeting of academic anthropologists.
-Since 2007, the Anthropology Centre for Conservation, the Environment and Development has held conferences on topics ranging from fieldwork to conservation and human-animal interaction.
+In 2020, Anthropology and Geography will launch the Centre for Environment and Society to showcase research in physical and human aspects of our fields through public lectures and events.